starjuice/auth_dns_check/README.md

 # agree that changed.peculiardomain.com has the address 192.168.1.1
 # and no other addresses.
 #
-client = AuthDnsCheck.client
+client = AuthDnsCheck::Client.new
 client.has_ip?("changed.peculiardomain.com", "192.168.1.1")

 # Ignore the NS records for peculiardomain.com and check that
 # 192.168.0.253 and 192.168.0.252 both know about and agree on
 # any and all records for newhost.peculiardomain.com.
 #
-client = AuthDnsCheck.client(
+client = AuthDnsCheck::Client.new(
   overrides: {
     :default => [
       Resolv::DNS.new(nameserver: "192.168.0.253"),